-Table games and/or access to television viewing will be available to inmates on a daily basis.
+Table games and/or access to television viewing will be available to inmates daily.
 Exercise and recreation activities may be suspended temporarily for an unspecified duration by management to ensure for the safe and secure operations of the Jail Facility [Title 15 §1065].